TerseStorm/pokemmo-location-ripper-bot/README.md

-# pokemmo-location-ripper
+# pokemmo-location-ripper-bot
-A commandline tool to quickly compile bulk location data for PokeMMO.
+A Discord bot to quickly compile bulk location data for PokeMMO.

-The code is an absolute mess and I know it, don't bother pointing it out.
-It might be rewritten in the future.
+Despite forking this code, my code is no prettier than the original creator LOL

 ## Usage